-Justmoney finds out how mutual banking is different from commercial banking and why you should invest in it.
+Since mutual banks are often overlooked, Justmoney decided to find out how they are different from commercial banks and why you should invest in them.

 Tip: Compare savings accounts here to find the one that best suits your needs.

-According to the Finbond website, its aim is to encourage people to save by creating a safe place to deposit money and to offer benefits such as interest on deposits and dividends on mutual bank shares, and to invest conservatively for the purpose of generating profits.
+According to the Finbond website, its aim is to encourage people to save by creating a safe place to deposit money and to offer benefits, such as interest on deposits and dividends on mutual bank shares, and to invest conservatively for the purpose of generating profit.

 “Commercial banks tend to be subject to greater regulation and controls and have a more comprehensive offering of products and services,” says BASA.